Categories

 Sometimes, the unreliability of the narrator is only gradually revealed.
 The reader may in fact trust the narrator through much of the novel.
 With this approach, it’s important to layer in clues throughout the first part of the novel without making them obvious.
 This ensures that in looking back, the reader does not feel cheated by the switch.

-Who are some of your favourite unreliable narrators in fiction, and how have you used the unreliable narrator in your own writing?
+Who are some of your favourite unreliable narrators in fiction, and how have you used this literary technique of the unreliable narrator in your own writing?

 Want to work out a character sketch of your own unreliable narrator?
 Try the Now Novel Idea Finder now.